Let us help you go 'green'

 Many homes are religious about recycling, saving water and turning off lights to 'be greener' and look after the planet.

 There are many benefits to renewables, such as lower energy bills and lower dependence on non-renewable energy, whilst simultaneously helping to reduce the production of carbon dioxide and other greenhouse gases.

-Yet many homes have a secret massively contributing to their carbon footprint, their heating and hot water systems.
+Yet, many homes have a secret that hugely contributes to their carbon footprint, their heating and hot water systems.

 Alongside the award-winning, high-efficiency condensing boilers we supply, we provide renewable and sustainable energy solutions for heating and hot water provisions in your home, making going green a walk in the park.

 Solar thermal panels harness the power in both direct and indirect sunlight, converting this energy into heat and hot water for the home.

 Our solar panels are designed to work adjacent to existing heating systems, using a store of hot water in a cylinder.
 The panels are typically fitted to your roof and connected to your current hot water cylinder or a new hot water cylinder.
 When the sun shines, water is heated in the panel and then pumped around a circuit of pipes.
 The heat from these pipes is used to heat the water in the hot water cylinder.

 There are two common types of solar thermal panels: